 A key factor in the program’s success is providing immediate access to transitional housing.
 For the initial two weeks, clients are typically hosted at a motel.
 Nine apartments are maintained at two locations where the average length of stay is about six months.

-Over the past five years, 60 clients have received housing assistance.
-Based on their prior histories, an estimated 2,796 arrests have been prevented once they moved into an apartment.
-Six of the clients housed have been in the top 12 list of people with the most arrests in Nashville.
+Over the past six years, 68 clients have received housing assistance through this program.
+Based on their prior histories, an estimated 3,448 arrests have been prevented once they moved into an apartment.
+Twenty-nine of them are now in permanent housing with outside sources of support.

-Consistent and long-term follow-up is needed for these clients.
-The Outreach Coordinator provides case management services and assists clients with finding permanent housing and an income source (SSI/SSDI or employment).
-Twenty-one of the 60 are now in permanent housing with outside sources of support.
+Consistent and long-term follow-up is necessary and the Outreach Specialists make connections with community services and assist in finding permanent housing and an income source (SSI/SSDI or employment).